getpopper/popper/docs/sections/ci_features.md

         └── two.sh.out
 ```

-Subfolders are numbered, were each id corresponds to the position in
+Subfolders are numbered (starting from 0), where each ID corresponds
-the `parameters` list.
+to the position of the set of parameters in the `parameters` list.
+So
+the run 0 above corresponds to `par1=val1,par2=val2` and 1 to
+`par1=val3,par2=val4`.

 ## Matrix Executions